-Linear and Logistic regressions are usually the first algorithms people learn in predictive modeling.
+Linear and Logistic regressions are usually the first algorithms people learn in data science.
 Due to their popularity, a lot of analysts even end up thinking that they are the only form of regressions.
-The ones who are slightly more involved think that they are the most important amongst all forms of regression analysis.
+The ones who are slightly more involved think that they are the most important among all forms of regression analysis.

-And if you’re new to data science and looking for a place to start your journey, the ‘Introduction to Data Science‘ course is as good a place as any to start!
+And if you’re new to data science and looking for a place to start your journey, the ‘data science‘ course is as good a place as any to start!
 Covering the core topics of Python, Statistics and Predictive Modeling, it is the perfect way to take your first steps into data science.

 Table of Contents

 - What are the types of Regressions?

 - Stepwise Regression

 - ElasticNet Regression

 - How to select the right Regression Model?

 Regression analysis is a form of predictive modelling technique which investigates the relationship between a dependent (target) and independent variable (s) (predictor).
 This technique is used for forecasting, time series modelling and finding the causal effect relationship between the variables.
 For example, relationship between rash driving and number of road accidents by a driver is best studied through regression.